hasteflow/slackmatter/README.rst

 Install requirements from 'requirements.txt' with 'pip innstall -r requirements.txt'.

-After dependencies are installed, update the settings dict with your credentials and run it with 'python slackmatter.py'.
+After dependencies are installed, update the 'SETTINGS' dict with your credentials and run it with 'python slackmatter.py'.

 Issues
 ------